Bovada Oklahoma: Thirty Tribal Casinos But No Mobile Sports Betting

 WinStar and the Texas Border

 WinStar World Casino sits right on the Oklahoma-Texas border.
-It’s one of the largest casinos in the world, drawing heavily from Dallas-Fort Worth.
+One of the largest casinos globally.
+Drawing heavily from Dallas-Fort Worth.

 WinStar has a retail sportsbook.
 Texans drive up to bet legally.
 The casino profits from Texas’s prohibition.

-These passionate fans want to bet on their teams.
-The retail casino sportsbooks are far from most Oklahomans.
-Driving two hours to bet $50 on the Sooners doesn’t make sense.
+These passionate fans want to bet their teams.
+But the retail casino sportsbooks are far from most Oklahomans.
+Two-hour drives to bet $50 on the Sooners doesn’t make sense.

 OKC has the Thunder.
-Durant, Westbrook, the early championship contender years, the rebuild, now SGA leading another competitive squad.
+The Durant-Westbrook era.
+The rebuild years.
+Now SGA leading another competitive squad.

 Bovada handles Thunder action from Oklahoma alongside national bets.
 The passionate local fanbase doesn’t move lines disproportionately because Bovada balances action from everywhere.

 Tulsa was built on oil.
 The industry creates boom-bust cycles.
-When oil is high, money flows.
+When oil prices rise, money flows.
 Workers have disposable income.

-University of Oklahoma sits in Norman, just south of OKC.
-30,000 students, massive football culture, passionate fans.
+University of Oklahoma sits in Norman.
+30,000 students.
+Massive football culture.

-Students under 21 can’t use casino sportsbooks - and there aren’t convenient mobile apps anyway.
+Students under 21 can’t use casino sportsbooks even if mobile existed.
+The age requirements apply regardless.

 Bovada serves Norman’s student population that wants to bet on Sooner football.
 The gap between desire and legal access pushes students offshore.